chili-chips-ba/openCologne/README.md

 - Comps with Gowin, Lattice and Xilinx silicon in the 20K LUT category
     - Fmax
     - utilization metrics
-    - practically achievable design sizes in LUTs and FFs, i.e. the overall efficiency of GateMate architecure
+    - practically achievable design sizes in LUTs and FFs, i.e. the overall efficiency of GateMate architecture

 - Misc.
     - help prepare demos and marketing material for trade shows